Uniform Rental Services

 - Your contract details billing will occur weekly and may include a minimum weekly revenue clause;

 - Site closure is considered a breach and you are exposed to the liquidated damages terminology contemplated in your contract.

 For your people wearing the most basic uniforms—the 65% polyester/35% cotton blended work clothing—you’re seeing loss and damage charges amounting to ~12 weeks’ worth of your typical program rental charges.

 For employees with more expensive or specialty uniforms—flame resistant clothing, high visibility garments, cleanroom products, etc.—it’s double that.
 Your idled facility is now billing at 75% of the initial installed weekly revenue and one closed location essentially got hit with a six-month bill, all at once.

-To make matters worse, you don’t really have good evidence of what happened with the terminated employees; the uniform supplier came out and picked up the merchandise, and the next thing you knew, you were getting these massive invoices.
+To make matters worse, you don’t really have good evidence of what happened with the terminated employees; the uniform suppliers came out and picked up the merchandise, and the next thing you knew, you were getting these massive invoices, not great for your uniform rental cost reduction strategy.
 Even if your site-level contacts counted garments along with their route-person during turn-in, the decisions surrounding what constituted “damage” were arbitrary and made back at the uniform supplier’s plant.

 This happens all the time

 Even in a thriving economy, the painful realization of the back-end liabilities lurking in uniform programs is a frequent thorn in the side of category managers and P&L owners.

 The following is a commonplace sequence of events: buyer finds 25% savings on her $2MM/year program, and she commits to a supplier transition to capitalize on the $500K savings opportunity.
 With the transition already in motion, though, she learns that her outgoing supplier has a little parting gift for her—a $650K invoice for lost and damaged product.
 Her year-one savings number is more than wiped out by this cost.